epimorphics/ukhpi/README.md

 docker bridge network to mirror production and development environments.

-Running a client application as a docker image from their respective `Makefile`s will set this up automatically, but to confirn run
+Running a client application as a docker image from their respective `Makefile`s will set this up automatically, but to confirm this run

 ```sh
 docker network inspect dnet